MicroStrategy/rest-api-docs/docs/common-workflows/analytics/retrieve-data-from-the-intelligence-server/workflow-retrieve-data-from-the-intelligence-server.md

 - Identify the dashboard instance by passing the dashboard ID and the dashboard instance ID in the path of the request.
 - Identify the chapter and visualization by passing the chapter key and visualization key in the path of the request.

-  In the sample that was provided, you get the data for a visualization in an instance of the dashboard “Year Cost” in the “Strategy Tutorial” project.
+  In the sample that was provided, you get the data for a visualization in an instance of the dashboard “Year Cost” in the “MicroStrategy Tutorial” project.

 - Identity the start and end position as offset and limit request parameters
   - offset is the start point of your response.
 For example, if offset=2, it will return the report data beginning with the second record.
 The default value is 0.